Skip to main content

 So, certainly, reducing the inflammatory response and increasing the anti-inflammatory cytokines are beneficial in rebalancing the immune system, which can be done with the help of PEMF therapy.

-2. PEMF Heals the Endothelial Lining
+2. PEMF and the Endothelial Lining

 The inflammation caused by the infection also affects the endothelial lining, which is the thin layer of cells that line your blood vessels.
 It plays a critical role in processes like gas exchange and overall circulatory health.
 If the endothelial lining gets damaged or inflamed, which blocks normal gas exchange, capillary vessels cannot deliver the oxygen to the tissues.
 This can worsen symptoms of long COVID, such as fatigue and difficulty breathing.